 As a project finance consultant advising large-ticket mandates across India, ClariScore becomes relevant when a funding process is already active — but approval clarity is weakening, lender comfort is reducing, and sanction risk is increasing.

-Where mandates progress into formal underwriting stages, clarity around the bank loan approval process in India becomes critical to preventing late-stage rejection.
+Clarity around the bank loan approval process in India becomes critical to preventing late-stage rejection.

-Alignment of repayment logic, DSCR resilience, downside absorption, covenants, and governance comfort — beyond documentation support.
+Alignment of repayment logic, DSCR resilience, downside absorption, covenants, and governance comfort.

 In large-ticket project finance across India, bank approval is driven by structured credit appraisal — not documentation alone.
 Before sanctioning ₹20–100 Cr funding mandates, lenders assess repayment sustainability and DSCR resilience , downside protection, capital structure alignment, covenant strength, and collateral adequacy.